tayyab-ilyas/cybersecurity-blog-posts/pcn_cybersecurity_articles/email-encryption-openpgp-smime-and-tls.md

 <!-- TASK: Add article content between tags - taken from main article body -->
 <!-- CONTENT -->
-<em>Email encryption</em> is a method of protecting the privacy and security of email messages by converting the plaintext of a message into an unreadable format, known as ciphertext.
+<strong>Email encryption</strong> is a method of protecting the privacy and security of email messages by converting the plaintext of a message into an unreadable format, known as ciphertext.
 There are several methods of email encryption, including OpenPGP, S/MIME, and TLS.

-<em>OpenPGP, or Pretty Good Privacy</em>, is a widely used standard for email encryption.
+<strong>OpenPGP, or Pretty Good Privacy</strong>, is a widely used standard for email encryption.
 It uses a combination of symmetric and asymmetric encryption to secure messages, and is compatible with a wide range of email clients.
 OpenPGP is considered to be a very secure method of encryption, as it uses a combination of public and private keys to encrypt and decrypt messages.

-<em>S/MIME, or Secure/Multi-purpose Internet Mail Extensions</em>, is another widely used standard for email encryption.
+<strong>S/MIME, or Secure/Multi-purpose Internet Mail Extensions</strong>, is another widely used standard for email encryption.
 It is similar to OpenPGP in that it uses a combination of symmetric and asymmetric encryption to secure messages, but is typically used in enterprise and corporate environments.
 S/MIME is also considered to be a very secure method of encryption, as it uses digital certificates to encrypt and decrypt messages.

-<em>TLS, or Transport Layer Security</em>, is a widely used standard for securing internet communications, including email.
+<strong>TLS, or Transport Layer Security</strong>, is a widely used standard for securing internet communications, including email.
 It is typically used to encrypt the connection between an email client and an email server, but can also be used to encrypt the contents of an email message.
 TLS is considered to be a very secure method of encryption, as it uses a combination of public and private keys to encrypt and decrypt communications.

-<em>Encrypted PDF and Web Portal Encryption</em> are other methods of protecting the privacy and security of email messages.
+<strong>Encrypted PDF and Web Portal Encryption</strong> are other methods of protecting the privacy and security of email messages.
 Encrypted PDFs are PDF documents that have been secured with a password, making them unreadable without the password.
 Web portal encryption is a method of encrypting messages that are transmitted through a web-based portal, such as a secure email portal.

 When it comes to which option would provide more security and control for the user, it depends on the use case.
 In general OpenPGP and S/MIME are considered to be the most secure method of email encryption.
 But, if you need to encrypt a large number of messages, then web portal encryption may be a more efficient option.
 If you need to share a document that you want to be read only by certain people, then Encrypted PDF is a good option.